djcarter85/codingblog/src/_posts/2025-08-07-birthdays.md

-In order to estimate the probability of a particular event within a certain distribution, I can sample from the distribution a large number of times and then count how many times the even occurs.
+In order to estimate the probability of a particular event within a certain distribution, I can sample from the distribution a large number of times and then count how many times the event occurs.

 This is a very general idea so I've written a general method for it.
 Notice that the return value is a distribution - this represents the fact that each time I